raquelpinheiro/raquelpinheiro/README.md

 - 👋 Hi, I’m @raquelpinheiro
-- ✨ I have working as backend developer but I am getting acknowledgement to do things on frontend too.
+- ✨ I have working as backend developer but I am getting acknowledgement in recent frameworks to do things on frontend too.
 I have skills on NoSql, Azure Cloud, CI/CD, Kubernetes.
 - 🌱 I’m currently learning NodeJs
 - 💞️ I’m looking to collaborate on libraries and projects that help the comunity